Frequently Asked Questions about Arbitration

 Personal Injury Cases Subject to Arbitration in Oregon

-In Oregon Arbitration, there are several ways in which a personal injury claim can be subject to Arbitration or Mediation.
-The most common probably occurs in counties that require “non-binding” arbitration for lawsuits filed under a set amount.
-For example, some counties require any cases filed for total damages under $50,000 to have to go through “non-binding” arbitration before the case can be tried to a jury.
+In Oregon, there are several ways in which a personal injury claim can be subject to arbitration.
+The most common probably occurs when lawsuits are filed for total damages under $50,000.
+These cases require “non-binding” arbitration before trial.
 After the arbitrator(s) make a decision, either side can appeal the award and continue to the jury trial.
-The catch, however, is that the appealing party must improve their position at trial or they may end up having to pay the other side’s costs and attorney fees.

 Another form of arbitration is “binding arbitration“.
 This can occur when both parties agree to it.
 It is also typically a requirement in uninsured motorist claims (UM) and underinsured motorist claims (UIM).
 These claims are made against a person’s own insurance policy when the at-fault party does not have any or enough insurance coverage.
 Every personal Oregon automobile insurance policy has uninsured and underinsured motorist coverage.
 Through this coverage, you can make an additional claim in an amount up to your own policy limits.
 Because you weren’t at fault in causing the accident, making a UM or UIM claim should not affect your insurance rates.